 I started writing this a few months ago while I was dealing with Seasonal Affective Disorder.
 I’m happy to share that my mental health is getting better and it probably has something to do with the fact that I found a therapist and that the first day of Spring is March 20th!

-The American Psychiatric Association reports that approximately 5 percent of U.S. adults have SAD.
-While Seasonal Affective Disorder affects four times as many women as men, over half of American adults say their mental health has suffered due to the coronavirus pandemic.
+The American Psychiatric Association reports that approximately 5% of U.S. adults have SAD.
+Seasonal Affective Disorder affects four times as many women as men.

 Common symptoms of SAD include: